Overview

 Background info

-In a typical month, 40 million Americans constituting about 10% of the total grocery industry in the USA, participated in the Supplemental Nutritional Assistance Program (SNAP).
+In a typical month, 40 million Americans - representing about 10% of the total grocery industry in the USA, participated in the Supplemental Nutrition Assistance Program (SNAP).
+This significant audience highlighted the importance of designing a solution that addressed both retailer concerns and beneficiary needs.

 Solution